conradKE/azim254/README.md

 ### The opensource254

-I love open source.I lik contributing to project & solving issues that other people might come acrross
+I love open source.contributing to project & solving issues that other people might come acrross

 I love being challenged with great teams & developers out there and trying new thing i have always desire to be the 1st one to try new things